-Abstract: The article compares the typology of the Hebrew manuscript fragments found in the Italian archives, the so-called "Italian Genizah", and those recently discovered in the "Gerona Genizah".
+The article compares the typology of the Hebrew manuscript fragments found in the Italian archives, the so-called "Italian Genizah", and those recently discovered in the "Gerona Genizah".
 The reemployment of Hebrew manuscripts in Gerona - whose beginning antedates its Italian counterpart by about three centuries - probably was also done by some Jewish bookbinders.
 In the "Gerona Genizah" there is no evidence, as in Italy, of a connection between the re-use of the texts and pogroms against Jews.
 The fragments found in the "Italian Genizah" well represent the three most important types of script that were widespread in the Western world: Sephardic, Ashkenazic, and Italian.
 In contrast, all of the fragments discovered in Gerona are written with Sephardic script.
-The Italian fragments exclusively contain literary texts and are on parchment.
-On the contrary, the Gerona fragments are mostly written on paper and contain, together with literary texts, many private or historical documents of the Jewish communities.
+The Italian fragments are mostly written on paper and contain, together with literary texts, many private or historical documents of the Jewish communities.

-145 Edna Engel, The Sephardic Scripts of the 13th-14th Centuries in View of the Gerona Fragments Abstract: The gradual development of the Sephardic script during the thirteenth-fourteenth centuries, revealed in Hebrew manuscripts, is clearly demonstrated in the Gerona fragments.
+145 Edna Engel, The Sephardic Scripts of the 13th-14th Centuries in View of the Gerona Fragments

+The gradual development of the Sephardic script during the thirteenth-fourteenth centuries, revealed in Hebrew manuscripts, is clearly demonstrated in the Gerona fragments.
 The Sephardic script emerged from the Muslim regions of the world in the tenth and eleventh centuries and was concentrated in manuscripts written in square letters.
 It reached its peak during the thirteenth and fourteenth centuries in manuscripts written in square, semi-cursive and cursive letters.